 The road ahead looks very different from that in the rear-view mirror.
 The global population is rising, as are standards of living, particularly in developing economies.
 As these standards rise, so does demand for animal-based, protein-rich diets, which require lots more feed grain to produce.
 Once abundant natural resources, such as clean water, are becoming scarcer.
 Aging infrastructure is threatened by both rising demand and long-term underfunding of repairs and upgrades.
 Pollution has become a systemic challenge to economic growth, as well as being a major threat to public health.
 Solving pollution challenges requires extensive and expensive measures, particularly in Asia.
-Perhaps most challenging of all, a warming climate is resulting in unpredictable and severe weather patterns and potentially disastrous geophysical consequences in the decades ahead.
+Perhaps most challenging of all, a warming climate is resulting in unpredictable and increasingly extreme weather patterns and potentially disastrous geophysical consequences in the decades ahead.

 Recognition of these global challenges is leading to a significant change in sentiment.
 Governments, businesses and investors have made commitments to reduce their environmental impact, and the transition towards a more sustainable global economy is underway.
 These trends will profoundly shape global markets, creating both risks and opportunities for investors.
 Innovative companies providing solutions to address environmental risks and opportunities are well positioned to benefit from this transition.

 Impax, subadviser to the Pax Global Environmental Markets Fund, has been investing in environmental markets for 20 years and, in collaboration with the leading index provider FTSE, developed and continues to evolve the classification system that underpins the FTSE Environmental Markets Index series.
 We classify these as follows:

 With the rising demand for environmental solutions, companies active in these markets have generally delivered higher growth in earnings than broader global equity markets.
 Given the powerful and rising macroeconomic drivers mentioned above, this trend looks set to continue for many decades.

 Diversifying risks and opportunities